-Next, for intermediate detection result processing, we extract pedestrian crossings from YOLO's detections by selecting, tracking, and filtering bounding boxes in order to identify the pedestrians' bounding boxes within a valid crossing sequence, which spans from one side to the other side of the road.
-The valid crossing sequences are marked as a region-of-interest (RoI) grid, shown as the red boxes in Fig.~\ref{fig_2:moresmirk}, as the reference for bounding box tracking and filtering.
+Next, for intermediate detection result processing, we extract pedestrian crossings from YOLO's detections by selecting, tracking, and filtering bounding-boxes in order to identify pedestrians' bounding-boxes within a valid crossing sequence, which spans from one side to the other side of the road.
+The valid crossing sequences are marked as a RoI grid, shown as the red boxes in Fig.~\ref{fig_2:moresmirk}, serving as a reference for bounding-box tracking and filtering.
 The definition of the RoI grid is based on domain-knowledge as the most relevant pedestrian crossing events are likely to occur in this region~\cite{bouraffa2024comparing}.
-We exclude the image's edges from the RoI grid to reduce influencing factors such as image distortion and vehicle motion such as pitching and rolling on the pedestrian detection.
+We exclude the image's edges from the RoI grid to reduce the influence of factors such as image distortion and vehicle motion (i.e., pitching and rolling) on pedestrian detection.

-We utilize the BoT-SORT~\cite{aharon2022bot,bewley2016simple} algorithm to track pedestrians, which combines a baseline model (SBS-S50)~\cite{Luo_2019_CVPR_Workshops} from the open-source object identification library~\cite{he2023fastreid} with a Kalman Filter to achieve two-tier bounding box tracking.
-Moreover, BoT-SORT proposes a camera motion compensation part to address the lack of sensor-related information, which is well-suited for our objective to process raw camera data directly.
+We utilize the BoT-SORT~\cite{aharon2022bot,bewley2016simple} algorithm to track pedestrians, which combines a baseline model (SBS-S50)~\cite{Luo_2019_CVPR_Workshops} from the open-source object identification library~\cite{he2023fastreid} with a Kalman Filter to achieve two-tier bounding-box tracking.
+Moreover, BoT-SORT proposes a camera motion compensation module to address the lack of sensor-related information, which is well-suited for our objective to process raw camera data directly.
 We choose the sparse optical flow~\cite{Bouguet1999PyramidalIO} as the backbone for feature tracking and then estimate the background motion transformation from one frame to the next.